Inert waste

 A tried and trusted Inert waste disposal

-In the relentless march of progress, construction and demolition projects leave behind a mountain of discards.
-But what happens to all that concrete, brick, and rubble?
+In the relentless march of progress, construction and demolition projects leave behind a large mountain of discards.
+But what happens to all the types of inert waste such as concrete, brick, and rubble?
 Thankfully, inert waste doesn’t have to clog up landfills forever.
-With proper management strategies, these discards can be diverted, recycled, and even transformed into valuable resources.
+With proper and quality management strategies, these discards can be diverted for recycling, and even transformed into valuable resources.

 Our services